- The Motorship Propulsion & Future Fuels Live - Wind Power

 - Videos and Images

-The 46th edition of the Motorship’s Propulsion & Future Fuels conference takes place in Hamburg, Germany
+The 47th edition of the Motorship’s Propulsion & Future Fuels conference will take place in Hamburg, Germany

 The Motorship Propulsion & Future Fuels Conference first launched in 2018 as a combined and enhanced event celebrating over 40 years of The Motorship’s Propulsion & Emissions Conference, and nearly 10 years of the Gas Fuelled Ships Conference.